Former Members

 Large Language Models: Creating language models to interpret medical guidelines and patient health records, improving the accessibility and understanding of complex medical information.

-By leveraging these advanced AI technologies, especially in echocardiography, healthcare professionals can achieve more accurate diagnoses, develop personalized treatment plans, and ultimately enhance outcomes for children with CHD.
+By leveraging these advanced AI technologies, especially in echocardiography, healthcare professionals can achieve more accurate diagnoses, develop personalized treatment plans, and enhance outcomes for children with CHD.

 Publications: